 Research and development are important for J.v.G. technology GmbH of Bavaria.
 As the leader in the industrial segment of constructing turnkey solar production units, we are now receiving grants for another highly enticing research project: the development of a passive ground-coupled heat exchanger meant to prevent temperature-related efficiency losses in solar panels.

-Solar Research Project –
+Solar Research Project

 On a hot summer day, the temperature in a panel may rise to as high as 70 °C. Is there a way to effectively counteract this?
-This is the question that the research team at J.v.G. technology has set on its agenda.
+This is the question that the research team at J.v.G. technology has on its agenda.
 The basic idea is: if the temperature can be brought down to about 20 °C in the solar panels, it would mean, inversely, an efficiency increase of 20%, compared to their performance at 60 °C. And that would be the annual average.

 About J.v.G. technology GmbH

-This might also be interesting for you:
+This might also interest you: